 Young, particularly teen boys, are expensive to insure.
 This is because young or new drivers, as a group, are more likely to participate in risky driving conduct.
 Young or new drivers have slower reactions than adults, but they are less experienced and have weaker risk-assessment skills in general.
 There are ways to save money on your teen’s auto insurance, and some companies provide greater discounts than others.
 Some savings, such as good student discounts, are typically provided to teen drivers, though availability varies by state and provider.
 Check with your healthcare practitioner to see if any of these choices are available to you.

-• Safe driving discount: Many providers have apps that track your driving and discount you if you drive safely.
+- Safe driving discount: Many providers have apps that track your driving and offer a discount if you drive safely.